Semantic dementia: Treatment

-There is currently no known curative treatment for SD.
-The average duration of illness is 8–10 years, and its progression cannot be slowed.
+There is currently no known curative treatment for SD, and no pharmacological interventions have been shown to slow disease progression.
+The average duration of illness is 8–10 years.
 Progression of SD can lead to behavioral and social difficulties, thus supportive care is essential for improving quality of life in SD patients as they grow more incomprehensible.
 Continuous practice in lexical learning has been shown to improve semantic memory in SD patients.
 No preventative measures for SD are recognized.